Pinafore/qb/README.md

 3. Run the script "python util/install_nltk_data.py", which will download some nltk data.
 You should *not* use admin access for this script.

 4. Download the Illinois Wikifier code (VERSION 2).
-Place the data directory in data/wikifier/data and put the wikifier-3.0-jar-with-dependencies.jar in the lib directory http://cogcomp.cs.illinois.edu/page/software_view/Wikifier
+Place the data directory in data/wikifier/data and put the wikifier-3.0-jar-with-dependencies.jar in the lib directory http://cogcomp.cs.illinois.edu/page/software_view/Wikifier and put the config directory in data/wikifier/config

 ## Environment Variables
 To make running the QB software easier, certain environment variables are used to set data directories.
 Below are a list of the variables and what they currently work for